miloszkowal/codex_vitae/codex-vitae.md

 #### Career / Vocation

 Be a good employee; don't pilfer time or goods when they're not given to you. do not ask for more than you've earned.

-Strive to earning as much as possible.
+Strive to earning as much as possible (Note: This is under review.
+More money does not equate more happiness.)

 Do the work because you're good at it and no one else can do it, not because it's a paycheck.
 Act so that you can take pride in your work and are confident in talking about it with friends.

-#### Business

-To be written.
+Don't work for companies from whom you'd never buy the product.
+For example, don't work for an ad agency if you don't like ads.

 #### Learning